COVID-19 pandemic in England: Finance and the economy

 The Resolution Foundation surveyed 6,000 workers, and concluded that 30% of those in the lowest income bracket had been affected by the pandemic compared with 10% of those in the top fifth of earners.
 The foundation said that about a quarter of 18 to 24-year-olds included in the research had been furloughed whilst another 9% had lost their job altogether.
-They also said that 35 to 44 year olds were least likely to be furloughed or lose their jobs with only around 15% of the surveyed population having experienced these outcomes.
-Earlier research by the Institute for Fiscal Studies concluded that young people (those under 25) and women were more likely to be working in a shutdown business sector.
+They also said that 35 to 44-year-olds were least likely to be furloughed or lose their jobs with only around 15% of the surveyed population having experienced these outcomes.
+Earlier research by the Institute for Fiscal Studies concluded that young people (those under 25) and women were more likely to be working in a shut-down business sector.

 The Guardian reported that after the government had suspended the standard tender process so contracts could to be issued "with extreme urgency", over a billion pounds of state contracts had been awarded under the new fast-track rules.
 The contracts were to provide food parcels, personal protective equipment (PPE) and assist in operations.
-The largest contract was handed to Edenred by the Department for Education, it was worth £234 million and was for the replacement of free school meals.
+The largest contract was given to Edenred by the Department for Education: it was worth £234 million and was for the replacement of free school meals.